Ledrunning/VideoBroadcast/README.md

-Certainly!
-Here's a `README.md` file for your project, "VideoBroadcast":

----
 # VideoBroadcast

 VideoBroadcast is a Client-Server application written in C# targeting .NET 4.6.1.
 It focuses on video broadcasting via protocols like RTP/RTSP or HTTP, leveraging the power of the VLC library and the VlcDotNet wrapper.